Sooraj-Krishnan/Pig-Game/README.md

 # pig-game
-Working of the can be understand from the given flow chart.
+The working of the game can be understood from the given flow chart.

 Link : https://sooraj-krishnan.github.io/pig-game/